Scroll to top

 Important Warnings

-• Never accept drinks from strangers.
-Scopolamine (burundanga) drugging is a documented tactic used to incapacitate victims before robbery.
+• Never accept drinks from strangers, and do not leave drinks unattended.
+Scopolamine (burundanga) drugging is a documented tactic used to incapacitate victims before robbery or kidnapping.

-• Use only pre-arranged transport.
-Street taxis present significant kidnapping and robbery risk.
+• Use only pre-arranged or verified transport.
+Street taxis are the primary vehicle for express kidnapping in Bogota.

-• Do not carry large amounts of cash.
-ATM withdrawals should be conducted inside bank premises.
+• Do not carry large amounts of cash or make ATM withdrawals in the street.
+Use bank premises during business hours.

 FAQ